orangebikelabs/opensqueeze/README.md

 It's possible that contributions may be folded into future releases of Orange Squeeze.
 If so, the authors will be recognized in the release notes.

+## Languages and Translations

+Open Squeeze was developed by a native American English speaker.
+The German and French translations were initially machine generated and then heavily modified by users and contributors.

+Translations to new languages and modifications to existing translations should be done via [Weblate](https://hosted.weblate.org/projects/open-squeeze/) which is freely provided for Open Source projects.
+Thank you to them for providing this service!

 ## License

 The license for the code is [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).